|Anne Berk models one of her fabulous Bohus pullovers. It's so beautiful; I was honored to take a class from her.|

 Isn't that colorwork beautiful?
 It makes me want to stop writing this and start knitting on my sweater.
 But I can't leave you in the lurch, can I?

-if you can't wait!) and get inspired like I did!
+Pre-order your copy of Knitting Seamless Colorwork today (or download it if you can't wait!) and get inspired like I did!
 I'll keep you posted on my progress and post some photos soon.
 It's just a bunch of brown stockinette at this point, but soon it'll be bursting with color knitting!